 In summary, water that is exposed to coal for a substantial period of time is generally high in salinity and sulphates.
-The large mine water storages on-site, Jellinbah South Void, Plains Environmental Dam, 108 Dam and Mackenzie North MWD, typically have average ECs in the range of 7,000 to 15,000 μ S/cm.
+The large mine water storages on-site, Jellinbah South Void, Plains Environmental Dam, 108 Dam and Mackenzie North MWD, typically have average ECs in the range of 6,500 to 10,000 μ S/cm (in recent years).
 The highest contaminant levels occur in the dams at Central, which receive runoff from coal stockpile and processing areas.
 There are no significant levels of other contaminants such as heavy metals, except in LCR Dam and Jellinbah South Dam, where high concentrations of aluminium have been observed.
 This is likely a result of low water levels (concentration) as these storages are inactive.
 All other dams have metal concentrations consistently below the EA trigger levels.